mpv-player/mpv/DOCS/man/options.rst

     On Wayland, this option only has effect on the ``wayland`` backend, and not for the ``vo`` backend.
 See ``current-clipboard-backend`` property for more details.

+``--file-dialog-providers=<providers>``
+    Set of enabled file dialog providers.
+The default is ``native,portal,kdialog,zenity``.
+The list is unordered, meaning the priority is implementation-defined.
+Removing a provider from the list will disable it, clearing the list will disable file dialog support entirely.
+On Windows and macOS, only the ``native`` provider is used.
+On other platforms, dialog providers will be probed until one is found.